latina-in-tech/latina-in-tech.github.io/docs/imgs/community/README.md

    - if there are any errors, they will be shown directly in the web page.
 In that case, fix them!
 <img src="error.png" />
 - 🥳 create a pull request with your changes
-- wait for approval from the community maintainers
+- wait for approval from the community maintainers<br/>